 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, watch out for the oysters on the

 rocks on the opposite bank, and be mindful that the current can be swift when the tides are changing.